Impact of AI

 If a director is overloaded, they can expect a question.
 The key yardstick is the ASA's 5 point maximum guideline with each board seat representing one point and a chair position representing 2 points.

-Thank you to Jane Doe for her 11 years of service.
+Thank you to ??????? for her ??? years of service on the board.
 It is always helpful for investors to have access to some exit perspectives from retiring independent directors.
-In her final contribution as a Google director, could Jane please comment on what she regards as the best decisions Google made during her time on the board and does she have any regrets?
+In her final contribution as a ????? director, could ????? please comment on what she regards as the best 2 decisions ????? made during her time on the board and does she have any regrets?

 Shareholders rarely get any insight into chair succession matters.
-Could Mark Ford provide his perspective on how the chair succession was handled.
+Could ????? provide her perspective on how the chair succession was handled.
 Was a head hunter or external party involved in the process or was it all done just with the assistance of the company secretary, like what happened at Macquarie Group.
-Were their multiple candidates for chair and was their a ballot.
-Was Mr Ford a candidate?
+Were there multiple candidates for chair with formal presentations, interviews and a ballot?

 Chair performance and succession